braybuch/cet-yucky-utilities/README.md

 ### I'd like to help!

 Great!
 Fork this puppy and do some whippets, then you'll probably be ready to go.
-I encourage you to write well documented, properly named code but have some fun with it: no gibberish like Poop.poop.makepoop(int poop).
+I encourage you to write well documented, properly named code and have some fun with it.
 Write utility methods that replicate basic things we're used to in Java.

-Don't write actual program code, that will be left up to the people who want to use this project.
+And don't write actual program code (ie main()), that will be left up to the people who want to use this project.

+### Need that in step by step form?

+1. Fork the Project
+2. Create your Feature Branch (git checkout -b buch-char-array-output-handler)
+3. Commit your Changes (git commit -m 'Added output methods for char arrays')
+4. Push to the Branch (git push origin buch-char-array-output-handler)
+5. Open a Pull Request

+### What is the style guide?

 When writing your code, try to name your methods so using them is intuitive.
 A call of
 ```